 What we offer

-The University of Leeds is one of the top 100 universities in the world.
+The University of Leeds is in the top 100 universities for academic reputation in the QS World University Rankings 2019.
 Established in 1904, we have a strong tradition of academic excellence, reflected in first-class student education along with world-leading research that has a real impact around the globe.

-We recognise that our staff are the greatest asset and realize it is our people who have built our outstanding reputation.
-If we are to maintain our position at the top we must attract and retain brilliant and inspired people.
+We recognise that our staff are our greatest asset and have built our outstanding reputation.
+To maintain our position at the top, we must attract and retain brilliant and inspired people.

-All employees have access to a wide range of benefits, from support and advice at work to discounts on shopping and leisure.
-Some of these include:
+All employees have access to a wide range of benefits, from support and advice at work to discounts on shopping and leisure, including:

-- 25 days paid holiday every year.
-Plus approximately 15.5 days off for bank holidays and days when the University is closed (depending on how many hours you work and our campus closure schedule),
+- 25 days paid holiday every year, plus approximately 15.5 days off for bank holidays and days when the University’s closed (depending on how many hours you work and our campus closure schedule);

-- Numerous discounts on shopping, health care, financial services and public transport,
+- Various discounts on shopping, health care, financial services and public transport;

-The full range of benefits are listed on the HR website.
+Details of our full range of benefits are available on the HR website.

-We are one of the UK’s largest, most prestigious and diverse universities, with more than 31,000 students from 146 different countries, more than 7,500 staff of 102 different nationalities and more than 220,000 alumni from over 180 different countries.
+We’re one of the UK’s largest, most prestigious and diverse universities, with more than 31,000 students from 146 different countries, more than 8,000 staff of 104 different nationalities and more than 220,000 alumni from over 180 different countries.